simison/simison.github.io/_posts/2015-06-08-how-does-trustroots-compare.markdown

 In my comparison I included CouchSurfing, HospitalityClub, BeWelcome, WarmShowers and Trustroots since these are the sites that are — or in the past had — a change to become non-profit and open source.
 That's the only sustainable way of running hospitality exchange networks in our opinion.

+All this said; we wouldn't like to think Trustroots as an alternative to anything specifically.
+As Carlos said to me earlier, it just doesn't compare well on many aspects.
+In [our FAQ](https://www.trustroots.org/#!/faq) we write:

+<blockquote>Trustroots isn't on purpose an alternative to anything specifically.
+There are many people to whom Facebook, CouchSurfing or other tools aren't suitable for multitude of reasons.
+We encourage using any tools you wish in parallel.
+We are trying to make it easy to gather your contents from these sites also to Trustroots.</blockquote>

 _[Join Trustroots.org](httsp://www.trustroots.org/)_